CleaverClamChowder/vscode-docs/docs/editor/intellisense.md

 ## IntelliSense for your programming language

 Visual Studio Code IntelliSense is provided for JavaScript, TypeScript, JSON, HTML, CSS, SCSS, and Less out of the box.
-VS Code supports word based completions for any programming language but can also be configured to have richer IntelliSense by installing a language extension.
+VS Code supports word based completions for any programming language but can also be configured to have richer IntelliSense by installing a language extension

-Below are the most popular language extensions in the [Marketplace](https://marketplace.visualstudio.com/vscode).
-Select an extension tile below to read the description and reviews to decide which extension is best for you.

 <div class="marketplace-extensions-languages-curated"></div>